 The following is a list of recommended films and documentaries about the immigrant and refugee experience in the United States.
-If you are interested in hosting a film screening on immigration and are in Minnesota or a neighboring state, please click here.

 (Shari Robertson and Michael Camerini, 2000).
 In order to meet the refugee standard, an individual must be able to show s/he has a “well-founded fear” of persecution.
 This gripping film follows the fortunes of people from various countries as they make their claim for refugee protection in the United States.

 Mrs. Goundo’s Daughter